oopsliu/test18/gridThemePrompt.md

     For each question, estimate how many columns it spans visually in the image.

     - Round the span to the nearest whole number (e.g., 11.3 columns rounds to 11).
-3. **Assign Layout Fields:**

-    - For each question (except group-type questions), add `"columnSpan": <integer>` at the root of the question object.
-    - For group type questions and page type questions, always add `"columnCount": 60` at the root as these always occupy all 60 columns.
-    - For esriQuestionTypeGeoPoint, esriQuestionTypePolyline, and esriQuestionTypePolygon type questions, always add `"columnCount": 30` at the root.

-4. **Preserve Layout:**
-    Maintain the original proportions and overall visual structure of the survey as closely as possible.

----

-### Rules

-#### Rule 1:  If no page or group question type at root

-1.1.
-If neither page nor group question type exists at the root level:
-- Add a parent group question wrapping all other questions, with all questions placed inside its `questions` array.
-- Always add `"columnCount": 60` at the root object of this parent group.
+3. **Construct Proper Nesting of Questions:**
+    Examine the structure of the JSON, and ensure that only page-type or group-type questions can exist inside the root "questions" array.

+    - All other question types (except for page and group types) must be nested inside a group or page question.
+If any are not, wrap them in a parent group.
     - Example:

         json

-`{   "questions": [     {       "type": "esriQuestionTypeGroup",       "label": "Transect Details",       "columnCount": 60,       "questions": [         {           "type": "esriQuestionTypeText",           "label": "Site Name (Name used for the 100-meter site in the MDMAP database)",           "isRequired": true         }         // ... more questions       ]     }   ] }`
+        `{   "questions": [     {       "type": "esriQuestionTypeGroup",       "label": "Transect Details",       "questions": [         {           "type": "esriQuestionTypeText",           "label": "Site Name (Name used for the 100-meter site in the MDMAP database)",           "isRequired": true         }         // ... more questions       ]     }   ] }`

-#### Rule 2: Proper nesting of questions
+4. **Assign Layout Columns:**

-2.1.
-Only page-type or group-type questions can exist at the root level of the JSON.
+    - For each question (except group-type and page-type questions), add `"columnSpan": <integer>` at the root of the question object.
-2.2.
-All other questions (except for page and group types) must be nested inside a group or page question.
+    - For group-type and page-type questions, always add `"columnCount": 60"` at the root, as these always occupy all 60 columns.
-2.3.
-If any are not, wrap them in a parent group (as in Rule 1), always with `"columnCount": 60` at the root of the parent group.
+    - For esriQuestionTypeGeoPoint, esriQuestionTypePolyline, and esriQuestionTypePolygon question types, always add `"columnCount": 40"` at the root of the question object.

-#### Rule 3: If both page and group question types exist

-3.1.
-Add `"columnCount": 60` at the root of each page question.
-3.2.
-For group questions at the root, add both `"columnSpan": 60"` and `"columnCount": 60"`.

-#### Rule 4: If only one of page or group question type exists

-4.1.
-Add `"columnCount": 60"` at the root of each page or group question.

-### Rule 5: If esriQuestionTypeGeoPoint, esriQuestionTypePolyline, or esriQuestionTypePolygon type questions exists

-5.1.
-Add `"columnCount": 30"` at the root of these questions if not already present.

----
+5. **Preserve Layout:**
+    Maintain the original proportions and overall visual structure of the survey as closely as possible.

 ### Output:

 Return only the updated, valid JSON with the new layout fields.

 **Do not include explanations or formatting outside of the JSON.**